 But if the stock is above the strike price, you simply keep the cash and move on to the next income opportunity.
 And with the vast majority of my trades, that is what has happened.

-For those of you who are interested in learning more about this strategy, I've put together an eight-minute training video.
+For those of you who are interested in learning more about this strategy, I've put together a brief, informative special report.
 I've been told that it's the clearest explanation of selling puts you'll ever see.

-So, if you have just eight minutes to spare, I can teach you how to generate thousands in income each month without buying stocks or bonds.
+So, if you have just a few minutes minutes to spare, I can teach you how to generate thousands in income each month without buying stocks or bonds.
 Just click here.

 This article originally appeared on Street Authority.